Roan High Knob: hiking the Appalachian Trail from Carvers Gap

 The AT dives through Toll House Gap before beginning a second, shallow climb.
 The trail meanders through a rocky, root-filled landscape, passing the remains of an old stone chimney at 1.9 miles.

-Departing the overlook, this hike flips in reverse, hiking the Roan High Bluff Trail eastbound.
-(Alternately, continue following the Cloudland Trail to Roan High Bluff, catching another view-packed summit view from a rocky overlook, adding just over two miles to the hike.)
-After passing through the parking area and near the site of the Cloudland Hotel, the hike turns right on the Appalachian Trail, descending through the lush forest surrounding Roan High Knob.
-The hike completes at 4.5 miles, reaching the Carvers Gap trailhead.
+Departing the overlook, this hike flips in reverse, following the Roan High Bluff Trail eastbound.
+(Alternately, continue following the Cloudland Trail to Roan High Bluff, catching another view-packed summit view from a rocky overlook and adding just over two miles to the hike.)
+After passing through the parking area and the Cloudland Hotel, the hike turns right on the Appalachian Trail, descending through the lush forest surrounding Roan High Knob.
+The adventure reaches the Carvers Gap trailhead at 4.5 miles, completing the hike.

 More Roan Mountain hiking adventures